 Another one of my favorite garage storage ideas is to utilize overhead storage!
 When you have tons of things to store and not tons of room for it all, make sure you’re using every bit of space you have, and that includes the ceiling!

 Make sure you find a spot where the garage door doesn’t reach when it’s opening, and hang up some sturdy, metal overhead storage.
 You can use that space for your seasonal items or other things you don’t use often.
 Do you have tons of camping gear that you only use once or twice a year?
-Throw that in the overhead storage space!
+Or need to store your kayak for the winter?
+Throw them in the overhead storage space!

 This is the garage rack that I have in my garage.
 They have various sizes that you may want to check out as well!